f5devcentral/f5-agility-labs-private-cloud/docs/class1/module2/lab1.rst

     |image26|

-Observe that the Pool name uses the OpenStack Pool ID (yours will differ in value from the example).
+Observe that the BIG-IP Pool name uses the OpenStack Pool ID from the load balancer configuration.
+Horizon>Network>Load Balancers>lb1>Listeners>Listener 1 – Default Pool ID

+(yours will differ in value from the example).

     |image27|